Measles: Treatment

-Medications

-Treatment is supportive, with ibuprofen or paracetamol (acetaminophen) to reduce fever and pain and, if required, a fast-acting medication to dilate the airways for cough.
-As for aspirin, some research has suggested a correlation between children who take aspirin and the development of Reye syndrome.

-The use of vitamin A during treatment is recommended to decrease the risk of blindness; however, it does not prevent or cure the disease.
-A systematic review of trials into its use found no reduction in overall mortality, but two doses (200 000 IU) of vitamin A was shown to reduce mortality for measles in children younger than two years of age.
-It is unclear if zinc supplementation in children with measles affects outcomes as it has not been sufficiently studied.
-There are no adequate studies on whether Chinese medicinal herbs are effective.
+Some groups, such as young children and the severely malnourished, are also physician-administered vitamin A, which acts as an immunomodulator that boosts the antibody responses to measles and decreases the risk of serious complications.
+While vitamin A treatment does not cure the disease or reduce mortality in every age group, two doses (200,000 IU) of vitamin A was shown to reduce mortality in children younger than two years of age.
+In the 2025 U.S. outbreak, children are presenting at hospitals with measles and hypervitaminosis A because their parents were administering vitamin A sources (supplements or cod liver oil) as attempts of protection before the children became ill with measles.

+Zinc supplementation for children with measles has not been sufficiently studied.
+Similarly, there is no randomized clinical trial evidence for or against whether Chinese medicinal herbs are an effective treatment.

 Prognosis

 Most people survive measles, though in some cases, complications may occur.
-About 1 in 4 individuals will be hospitalized and 1–2 in 1000 will die.
-Complications are more likely in children under age 5 and adults over age 20.
-Pneumonia is the most common fatal complication of measles infection and accounts for 56-86% of measles-related deaths.
+About 1 in 4 individuals will be hospitalized and 1–2 in 1,000 will die.
+Complications are more likely in children under age 5, adults over age 20, and pregnant people.
+Pneumonia is the most common fatal complication of measles infection and accounts for 56–86% of measles-related deaths.

 Possible consequences of measles virus infection include laryngotracheobronchitis, sensorineural hearing loss, and—in about 1 in 10,000 to 1 in 300,000 cases—panencephalitis, which is usually fatal.
 Acute measles encephalitis is another serious risk of measles virus infection.
 It typically occurs two days to one week after the measles rash breaks out and begins with very high fever, severe headache, convulsions and altered mentation.
 A person with measles encephalitis may become comatose, and death or brain injury may occur.

 For people having had measles, it is rare to ever have a symptomatic reinfection.

 The measles virus can deplete previously acquired immune memory by killing cells that make antibodies, and thus weakens the immune system, which can cause deaths from other diseases.
 Suppression of the immune system by measles lasts about two years and has been epidemiologically implicated in up to 90% of childhood deaths in third world countries, and historically may have caused rather more deaths in the United States, the UK and Denmark than were directly caused by measles.
 Although the measles vaccine contains an attenuated strain, it does not deplete immune memory.